rpillar/PKI/README.md

  - refactor Controller code - introduce a *Service* layer that will contain the code to *get the data* - create a *thin* controller.
  - Add code to process roles - *with* / also *require*
  - Collect and display info about where a module is used / add complexity scores and other info to the *INFO* tab.
+Maybe also add details of subroutines (and associated complexity).
  - Add module dependency graphs
  - Fix links within POD
  - Add flag so that interface / scripts *only* process source files - not GIT